Dr. med. Dirk Manski

 Catheters:

-MJ ureteral stent for ten days, and the reservoir catheter stays until radiologically documented sufficiency, but at least 14 days.
-A pouch or neobladder must be regularly irrigated via the catheter to remove the mucus of the intestinal mucosa.
+Leave the MJ ureteral stents for ten days.
+The reservoir catheter stays until radiologically documented sufficiency, but at least 14 days.
+Regularly irrigate the pouch or neobladder via the catheter to remove the mucus of the intestinal mucosa.

 Acid-base balance: